-The Blue Train is one of the world’s great luxury trains, running once weekly between Pretoria and Cape Town.
-The 31-hour journey of 994 miles includes one sightseeing stop.
+The Blue Train is one of the world’s great luxury trains, running between Pretoria and Cape Town.
+And now it’s even better: The train just announced a new schedule offering a three-day package.
+It departs either station at 6:30 p.m., allowing for two nights on board.
+The route — 994 miles — now includes more and longer sightseeing stops in either direction.
 The train, operated by the state-run Spoornet, is gorgeous in every detail, from the golden brown of the walls, to the upholstered closets to the “B” logo just about everywhere.
 Butlers can be called any time from your in-room phone.

 The unfolding journey is shown on a TV screen in the club car and on one of the TV channels in guest suites.
 Service is professional and experienced.

-Our butler during our 2011 trip, Jan September, has served the likes of Nelson Mandela, Desmond Tutu and Margaret Thatcher during his 30 years on The Blue Train.
-When Owen Hardy last rode it in 1998, he raved about the chef.
+Our butler during our trip was the late Jan September, who served the likes of Nelson Mandela, Desmond Tutu and Margaret Thatcher during his 30+ years on The Blue Train.
+When Owen Hardy rode the Blue Train in 1998, he raved about the chef.
 This trip, he and Eleanor were delighted to meet her in person (photo here).
 She is still making her “chocolate pot” dessert beloved by Mandela and many others.

 Additional Itinerary: The Blue Train makes several round trips annually between Pretoria and Hoedspruit, located in S. Africa’s Kruger National Park and famous for its elephant-back safaris.
-Let the Society of IRT plan your custom trip with our Virtuoso® partner game lodges.
-Call or email for more info.
+Let the Society of IRT plan your Blue Train + Safari experience.

-Latest News: Click here for owners Owen and Eleanor Hardys’ blog about their recent Blue Train adventure.
+Latest News: Click here for owners Owen and Eleanor Hardys’ blog about their Blue Train adventure.

 The train is air-conditioned.
 For cold weather, additional heating is provided under the marble tiles of most bathrooms.
 There are two train sets; one can take up to 82 passengers, the other accommodates 54.
 All compartments contain two twin beds or one double bed (stowed by day), as well as bathroom with shower or tub, hi-fi, audio CD and large-screen DVD systems.